 Either way, this month, I added a new verdict to the ones I could possibly hand out: “Mostly recommended”.
 If I feel the film doesn’t ascend above the level of being merely “Sort of neat”, this is the verdict it gets.
 I did this because I realized I was recommending a lot of films that I wasn’t particularly enthusiastic about, and that’s not how I approach critiquing games.
 At the same time, I felt giving an “Ambivalent” verdict to the two films I thought were worthy of a “Mostly recommended” one would be a bit too harsh.
 A film needs to well and truly earn that “Recommended” verdict just like developer needs to well and truly earn a 7/10 (or higher) from me.
 I may not have as much sure footing when it comes to talking about films (hence why I haven’t applied my usual grading system – at least not for now), but at the end of the day, I realized I should only recommend films if I’m legitimately impressed rather than being vaguely on board with it.

 Anyway, these past two months have been interesting in that I ended up seeing at least four directorial debuts: Hereditary, Sorry to Bother You, Eighth Grade, and Blindspotting.
-Respectively, they were: middle-of-the-road (despite having a few flashes of brilliance), surprisingly good, decent-but-not-stand-out, and straightforwardly good.
+Respectively, they were: flat-out bad, surprisingly good, decent-but-not-stand-out, and straightforwardly good.
 Funnily enough, two of them were set in Oakland, though one was way more realistic than the other.
 As a follow up to A24’s situation from last month, I’d say they bounced back somewhat with Eighth Grade, but I still found it to be merely okay.
 They took major risks with both Moonlight and Good Time, but with Lady Bird and Eighth Grade, they seemed to have found a comfort zone in the form of mundane slice-of-life films.
 Because both films had their own set of issues, I hope they don’t end up becoming too complacent – especially given that the company’s last innovative feature, Hereditary, crashed and burned in the third act.
 As for any Monty Python fan who is dismayed that I highlighted Life of Brian in yellow, don’t panic – I intend to explain myself on the next Reel Life feature.

 Games reviewed in July 2018: